williammitrefilho/tlsclient/README.md

 So I thought about importing just the parts of OpenSSL I would need to barely establish the HTTPS connection.

-But then it occurred to me that I was perhaps out of my place.
-What if, by trying to develop such an app, I was taking more heat than I could handle?
+But then it occurred to me that I was perhaps too far from home.
+What if, by trying to develop such an app, I was taking on more than I could handle?
 A suggestion I sometimes accept from others, but never from my own self.

 So I decided to drop OpenSSL, embark on a journey to IETF and NIST, and write my TLS client from scratch.